PlatFORM

 Public Lecture by ECAlab Rosa Urbano Gutiérrez + Amanda Wanner.
 FREE but numbers limited.

-For More details visit
+For More details visit:

 www.tate.org.uk/whats-on/tate-liverpool/tate-exchange/workshop/platform